lundgren87/argodsm/docs/advanced.md

 | first-touch   |            4           |              -             |

-## Remote page loading and prefetching
+## Remote Page Loading and Prefetching

 When a memory access misses in the ArgoDSM cache, the missing page has to be loaded from a remote ArgoDSM node.
-Since remotes operations are expensive in terms of latency, ArgoDSM attempts to reduce the amount of cache misses by fetching multiple contiguous pages on each remote load.
+Since remote operations are expensive in terms of latency, ArgoDSM attempts to reduce the amount of cache misses by fetching multiple contiguous pages on each remote load.
 This naïve type of prefetching uses a significantly reduced amount of remote operations per page